Thousands of uses. Wood and its secrets

 Data publikacji: 1 February 2023

 It is estimated that wood has over thirty thousand uses.
-From the most popular ones, such as matches, boards or wood-based panels, to the use of structural timber, especially glued laminated timber technology.
+From the most popular ones, such as matches, boards, and wood-based panels, to the use of structural wood, especially glued laminated timber technology.
 This type of raw material is extremely valuable when we consider the effects of excessive plastic use.
 Over the last decade, humanity has produced more plastic than in the entire 20th century.

 Wooden skyscrapers

-Wood is a material with a lower negative impact on the environment than concrete and steel, which are widely used in standard constructions.
-According to the Świat oze portal, the construction sector is responsible for 39% of CO2 emissions into the atmosphere, 11% of which results from the production of construction materials and products such as steel, cement and glass.
-Therefore, companies in the industry are looking for more environmentally friendly solutions, such as concrete with a reduced carbon footprint.
+Wood is a material with a lower negative impact on the environment than concrete and steel, which are used extensively in standard construction.
+According to the Świat OZE website, the construction sector is responsible for 39% of CO2 emissions into the atmosphere, 11% of which results from the production of construction materials and products such as steel, cement, and glass.
+That is why companies in the industry are looking for more environmentally friendly solutions, such as concrete with a reduced carbon footprint.

 Wood is a durable, easy-to-process raw material, and in addition, it significantly reduces CO2 emissions into the atmosphere.
 It is also an excellent thermal insulator.
 It retains heat much better than concrete or brick, which reduces heating costs, hence its popularity in Scandinavia, for example.

 Wooden skyscrapers are a futuristic vision.
-Such structures have already been built in Norway, Sweden, Finland and Austria, among other countries.
-The height record is held by the Norwegians with their Mjøstårnet skyscraper in the city of Brumunddal.
-The building is 85 metres high and has 18 floors.
+Such buildings have already been constructed in Norway, Sweden, Finland, and Austria, among other countries.
+The Norwegians hold the height record with their Mjøstårnet skyscraper in the city of Brumunddal.
+The building is 85 meters high and has 18 floors.
 It was constructed using cross-laminated timber technology.
-However, the Swiss are already planning to build a skyscraper in Zurich – Rocket&Tigerli, which will reach a height of 100 metres.
+However, the Swiss are already planning to build a skyscraper in Zurich – Rocket&Tigerli, which will reach a height of 100 meters.

 In October 2019, the Łukasiewicz – Poznań Institute of Technology launched the BASAJAUN project.
-Its main objective is to develop a strategy for optimising forest resources for the construction of a model house (16 flats on four floors).
+Its main objective is to develop a strategy for optimizing forest resources for the construction of a model house (16 apartments on 4 floors).
 The building will be based mainly on wood and wood-based materials.
-The project involves 30 partners from 12 countries, mainly European (Spain, Finland, Hungary, France, Sweden, the Netherlands, Italy, Portugal, Germany, Poland, Belgium and Chile), and is coordinated by Fundacion Tecnalia Research & Innovation from Spain.
+The project involves 30 partners from 12 countries, mainly European (Spain, Finland, Hungary, France, Sweden, the Netherlands, Italy, Portugal, Germany, Poland, Belgium, and Chile), and is coordinated by Fundación Tecnalia Research & Innovation from Spain.

 Sport on wood

-In the past, mainly concrete, uncovered tracks were built.
+In the past, tracks were mainly built of concrete and were uncovered.
 Now, for various reasons, covered structures are preferred.
 The surface of a cycling track is made of wooden planks.
 Siberian pine is most commonly used.
-Most tracks have two straights and two bends, known as turns, although there are also more oval structures, such as the track in Ghent, Belgium.
-A standard facility, i.e. an Olympic track, is 250 metres long, 11 metres wide, and has a slope of 42 degrees in the curves and 15 degrees on the straights, which allows for maximum speed.
+Most tracks have two straights and two curves, known as banked turns, although there are also more oval-shaped structures, such as the track in Ghent, Belgium.
+A standard facility, i.e., an Olympic track, is 250 meters long, 11 meters wide, and has a slope of 42 degrees in the curves and 15 degrees on the straights, which allows for maximum speed.

 In the event of falls, which often occur at high speeds (up to 70 km/h), competitors usually break pieces of wood from the surface or cause deep scratches in it.
-As a result, the entire panel needs to be replaced.
+As a result, the entire panel must be replaced.

 Wood like glass